Koolant/StockPricePuzzle/README.md

 My solution is not optimal because this problem can be solved in linear time.
 I'll update it when I figure out how to accomplish this.

-//Update 11/23/2016: After more research I found a way to perform the function in linear time and corrected a major error that caused the //buy and sell values to be reversed.
+//Update 11/23/2016: After more research I found a way to perform the function in linear time and corrected a major error that caused the buy and sell values to be reversed.